openrobotics/osra-policies-and-procedures/infrastructure_project_charter.md

 1. Committers shall be given necessary access rights to the repositories of the Project to which they are to be granted access to perform the duties expected of them.
    Committers shall not be given special rights in any other repository of the Project except by a decision of the Project Management Committee.

-1. No Committer shall have administrative access to any GitHub organisations or similar entities at other online services used by the Project.
+1. No Committer shall have administrative access to any GitHub/GitLab organisations or similar entities at other online services used by the Project.

 1. No Committer shall have administrative access to any online services utilised by or provided by the Project.

 1. Committers shall be given necessary access rights to the online services utilised by the instances of the infrastructure managed by this Project as required to perform their tasks in managing those instances and approved by the Project Management Committee.

-1. Other than in service of ARTICLE 7.4, no Committer other than the Project Leader shall have administrative access to any GitHub organisations or similar entities at other online services used by the Project.
+1. Other than in service of ARTICLE 7.4, no Committer other than the Project Leader shall have administrative access to any GitHub/GitLab organisations or similar entities at other online services used by the Project.

-1. The Project Management Committee may take a decision at any time to grant, restrict or remove a Committer's access rights to one or more repositories and/or online services of the Project.
+1. The Project Management Committee may take a decision at any time to grant, restrict or remove the access rights to one or more repositories and/or online services of the Project held by a Committer, PMC Member, or member of another Project.
+   This change in access rights may be temporary or permanant in accordance with the need for the change.

+1. The Project Leader or their designee may, in their sole discretion, restrict or remove the access rights to one or more repositories and/or online services of the Project held by a Committer, PMC Member, or member of another Project.
+   This change in access rights shall be temporary until reviewed by the Project Management Committee, who shall either ratify or reverse the change with a formal decision.

 1. Any natural person may achieve the status of Committer through the following process.

    1. A Contributor to the Project decides to become a Committer and contacts an existing PMC Member of the Project for mentorship, or a PMC Member of the Project identifies a Contributor who has the potential to become a Committer and proposes this to that person (the "Candidate").

    1. The PMC Member informs the Project Management Committee for the Project of their intention to take on the Candidate for mentorship towards being a Committer for the Project with responsibility for specific repositories of the Project.
-      The Project Management Committee, by discussion and a resolution, chooses to accept or reject the proposed mentorship.
+      The Project Management Committee, by discussion and a formal decision, chooses to accept or reject the proposed mentorship.

    1. The Candidate and the mentoring PMC Member ("Mentor") work together over a period of not less than six (6) calendar weeks and not more than six (6) calendar months, with the goal of the Candidate learning what is required in being a Committer, making further and more significant contributions to the Project, gaining the necessary experience to be able to perform the Committer role independently, and demonstrating their ability to perform the role in keeping with the policies of the Project, as specified by the Project Management Committee, the OSRA-wide project policies, as specified by the TGC, and the Policies and Procedures of the OSRA.

    1. At a point no less than one (1) calendar month after commencing the mentorship, the Mentor proposes to the Project Management Committee that the Candidate be promoted to a Committer for the repositories of the Project specified at the start of the mentorship, and receive all rights conducive with that position.
       The Project Management Committee shall discuss the proposal, followed by the PMC taking a decision on whether to accept or reject the Candidate as a Committer.
+      The decision shall be taken using the method specified in Article 4.12.iii.

    1. If the Mentor cannot propose to the Project Management Committee that the Candidate be promoted to Committer status within six (6) calendar months of commencing the mentorship, or the Project Management Committee does not accept the Candidate within six (6) calendar months of the mentorship commencing, the mentorship terminates.
       In this situation, the Candidate is free to begin the process again at any time, provided that a different PMC Member agrees to fulfil the role of Mentor.

 1. There shall be no requirement to be a Supporting Individual Member of the OSRA to become a Committer.

+1. Committers shall bear their own costs and expenses for their participation in Project activities, meetings, travel, employee compensation, and incidental expenses.

 ### ARTICLE 8.
 Working Groups